hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/conversations_and_dialogues/402_vi_x_shri_priya_nath_sinha.md

 etc., said, "You are going to stay today, are you not?"

-"Certainly", I said, and after various inquiries I asked, "Well, Mahârâj, what is your idea of educating our boys?"
+"Certainly", I said, and after various inquiries I asked, "Well, Mahārāj, what is your idea of educating our boys?"

-Swamiji: Guru-griha-vâsa — living with the Guru.
+Swamiji: Guru-griha-vāsa — living with the Guru.

 *Q*.
 How?